Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Discussion and Conclusions

 \section{Discussion and Conclusions}

-This study characterizes contactless extraction of sudomotor trends, cardiac pulse, and respiratory rate from facial thermal video.
-We evaluate 288 EDA configurations across 31 sessions and derive several implications for system design.
+This study characterizes the contactless extraction of sudomotor (sweat-gland-related) trends, cardiac pulse, and respiratory rate from facial thermal video.
+The evaluation covers 288 EDA configurations across 31 sessions from the SIM1 driving-simulator dataset, together with multi-ROI pipelines for HR and BR estimation.
+The results provide a practical characterization of which thermal cues can be extracted under low-frame-rate, motion-affected, and task-dependent conditions.

-For EDA, the nose and cheeks with time-domain smoothers provide the strongest overall agreement with contact references, reaching mean $\text{PCC}_{\text{abs}}=0.40$ against palm EDA and peaks up to 0.89.
-While the nose is best on average, the differences to cheeks and forehead are small and vary across sessions, indicating that different ROIs capture partially different autonomic components and that session-level ROI selection can be beneficial.
-Polarity alternates across sessions (approximately 50/50), so practical systems should include polarity detection or polarity-invariant representations.
-BR estimation achieves MAE of 3.1\,bpm with near-zero bias, indicating that respiratory thermal oscillations around the nose and cheeks remain usable at 7.5\,Hz.
-HR estimation yields high MAE (13.8\,bpm) and no meaningful temporal correlation, supporting the conclusion that this frame rate is insufficient for reliable thermal cardiac recovery.
+For EDA-like trends, the strongest overall agreement is obtained from the nose and cheeks using time-domain smoothers, reaching mean $\text{PCC}_{\text{abs}}=0.40$ against palm EDA and individual-session peaks up to $0.89$.
+The small differences between the nose, cheeks, and forehead, together with the task- and session-dependent ROI preferences, indicate that facial regions capture partly different thermal manifestations of autonomic activity.
+For adaptive HMI, this supports the use of ROI confidence estimation or multi-ROI fusion instead of relying on a single fixed facial region.
+The approximately balanced polarity split across sessions also shows that thermal EDA-like trends should be interpreted with polarity-aware or polarity-invariant representations.

+The cardiorespiratory results show different levels of reliability.
+BR estimation achieves an MAE of $3.1$\,bpm with near-zero bias, indicating that respiratory thermal oscillations around the nose and cheeks remain usable at the 7.5\,Hz camera rate.
+In contrast, HR estimation yields a higher MAE of $13.8$\,bpm and no meaningful temporal correlation, suggesting that cardiac recovery from this dataset is limited by weak thermal modulation, motion, and the low frame rate.
+These findings suggest a hierarchy of thermal cues for adaptive HMI: respiration provides the most stable low-rate physiological input, EDA-like trends can support arousal or workload context when ROI quality and polarity are handled, and HR requires higher frame rates, more specific vascular ROIs, or complementary sensing.